ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 Role Variables - Bootstrap [Partly deprecated in SLS 3.7.0]
 -------------------------------------------------------------------------------
+### bootstrap.license_file [Deprecated in SLS 3.7.0]
+Defines the License File to be used to bootstrap SLS.
+Don't set if you wish to setup entitlement later on.
+Note: this variable used to be called bootstrap.entitlement_file and defaulted to `{{mas_config_dir}}/entitlement.lic`, this is no longer the case and `SLS_LICENSE_FILE` has to be set in order to bootstrap.
+This is now deprecated in SLS 3.7.0.
+Use this only for versions up to 3.6.0.

+- Optional
+- Environment Variable: `SLS_LICENSE_FILE`
+- Default: None

 ### bootstrap.license_id [Deprecated in SLS 3.7.0]
 Defines the License Id to be used to bootstrap SLS.
+This must be set when `bootstrap.license_file` is also set and should match the licenseId from the license file.
 Don't set if you wish to setup entitlement later on.
 Note: this is now deprecated in SLS 3.7.0.
 Use this only for versions up to 3.6.0.

-- Optional
+- Optional unless `bootstrap.license_file` is set
 - Environment Variable: `SLS_LICENSE_ID`
 - Default: None